TonWonton/RE9_CustomCameraFOV/README.md

 - Two different ADS FOV modes
   - Fixed ADS FOV
   - Zoom in same percentage as the game based on the configured (not ADS) FOV
-- Can set fixed exact FOV values or let the FOV values scale together with game
+- Scope is rendered at full quality/resolution
+  - Improves performance compared to the base game when aiming with the scope
 - FOV zoom speed is unchanged (exact same speed as the game for all settings)
 - Cutscenes are not affected
 - Interactions and in game events are not affected